-

 Shelter System Crisis – Averted!

 Dear Friends: Many thanks for being so responsive to our many pleas for help during budget advocacy season.
 Because of your support and the efforts of so many concerned community members, the potential crisis in the shelter system has been averted!
-Here’s a quick report on what happened at Wednesday’s vote: The DC Council passed […] Read more…
+Here’s a quick report on what happened at Wednesday’s vote: The DC Council passed the Budget Request Act for FY2012.
+(Only one reading and vote is needed on the BRA.)
+The budget which council members adopted includes these important provisions: – An additional $17million for homeless services, to further close the gap left by the loss of one-time federal… Read more…

 -